nicolabs/gandi-spf-flatten/README.md

 Run without arguments to show the full syntax (including how to pass your Gandi API key).

-Put in a *cron* to run on a regular basis and check if there were any change in the IP addresses of the email providers.
+Put in a *cron job* to run on a regular basis and check if there was any change in the IP addresses of the email providers.

 Without flattening, the 5 email providers from this example would produce 12 DNS requests, out of maximum 10 allowed.